 Please note that this toolkit was completed prior to late fall 2020 heightening of public health restrictions.
 We urge you to take care to adapt any ideas you find here to current health restrictions.
 In BC, you can learn about those here: BC COVID-19 Health Restrictions.

-Read the rest of the Together Apart Toolkit, including more in-depth info on:
+Read the rest of the Together Apart Toolkit (PDF), including more in-depth info on:

 - Identifying residents’ needs & priorities